Anaheim vs Jalapeno: Roaster or Raw Heat?

 • Sealed plastic storage.
 Causes rot.
 Use paper bags.

 Anaheim Pepper and Jalapeño sit in the same heat tier but serve different roles.
-Jalapeño delivers 3× more heat with its distinctive bright and grassy character.
-Anaheim Pepper, with its mild and sweet profile, excels in everyday cooking.
+Jalapeño delivers about 3.2× more upper-range heat with its distinctive Grassy, crisp, lightly sweet when red character.
+Anaheim Pepper, with its mild, grassy-sweet, lightly earthy when roasted profile, excels in everyday cooking.

 Fact-Checked & Expert Reviewed